meliorence/react-native-image-gallery/README.md

     - [Props](#props)
     - [Scroll state and events](#scroll-state-and-events)

->Update: This is a fork of [archriss/react-native-gallery](https://github.com/archriss/react-native-gallery) with a fixed keyExtractor error and an additional `maxScale` option.
-Thanks to both [archriss](https://github.com/archriss) and [ldn0x7dc](https://github.com/ldn0x7dc) for this lib!
+>Update: This is a fork of [ever-digital/react-native-image-gallery](https://github.com/ever-digital/react-native-image-gallery) with a fixed keyExtractor error and an additional `maxScale` option.
+Thanks to [ever-digital](https://github.com/ever-digital), [archriss](https://github.com/archriss) and [ldn0x7dc](https://github.com/ldn0x7dc) for this lib!

 >This used to be a fork of [ldn0x7dc/react-native-gallery](https://github.com/ldn0x7dc/react-native-gallery) but the original repo is no longer maintained, so here's our own repo.
 Props to [ldn0x7dc](https://github.com/ldn0x7dc) for his amazing work! 👏👏👏